 New tech brings new opportunities

-Advancements in facial recognition have taken great leaps.
+Advancements in facial recognition systems and computer vision have taken great leaps.
 But this is only the beginning of the technological revolution.
-Imagine how powerful the duo of face recognition algorithms and chatbot technology.
+Imagine how powerful the duo of face recognition algorithms and chatbot technology would be!

 It's never too late to become a part of this movement.